Skip to main content

 • “I found it incredibly difficult to care about the story, the people in it, or the crappy unfinished and tedious games it puts you through.”

-• “This is the most tedious and irritating game I have ever played; this is not 'in a good way,' this is not some roundabout way to say that I was engaged.”
+• “This is the most tedious and irritating game I have ever played; this is not 'in a good way,' this is not some roundabout way to say that I was engaged, or implying that negative attention is the same as positive attention.”

 • optimization

-Overall, the game's optimization is praised for its smooth performance, with many users reporting no bugs and the ability to run at high refresh rates without crashes.
+The game's optimization is generally praised, with users reporting smooth performance and no bugs, even at high refresh rates like 144Hz.
 However, some players noted that specific adjustments, such as changing compatibility settings, may be necessary for optimal performance, particularly on Windows 10.
-Despite mixed feelings about the voice acting, the technical execution of the game is generally considered excellent.
+Overall, the game runs well and is not demanding on system resources, allowing for an immersive experience.

 • “The optimization is excellent, and the game ran at 144hz for me the entire time with no crashes.”